AgentMindStorm/translation-porter/README.md

 To easily write the section code (§) symbol for color formatting in a prefix or suffix, write SECTION.

-To indicate no prefix or suffix, write NULL.
+To indicate no prefix or suffix, write `NULL`.
 Although these fields are optional, you may want to add a suffix without adding a prefix.

 ### Example:

 `SECTIONe` outputs as `§e`.
 [See a full list of formatting codes here.](https://minecraft.wiki/w/Formatting_codes#Color_codes)

+# Sort Override
+The default sort attempts to match the first word of the Bedrock identifier with another identifier that exists in the file.
+Once a match is found, an alphabetical sort begins.
+If a match is not found, the definitions are inserted at the end of the file.
+This helps existing files with non-alphabetical groupings stay nice.

+A sort override forces the alphabetical sort to begin at the specified identifier.
+The start of the identifier must be included, but the full identifier does not.
+The example below clarifies this.

+### Example:

+Sort override `item.ban` will start the alphabetical sort on `item.banner.globe` or `item.banana`, whichever is first in the file.

+To indicate no sort override, you may write `NULL` or not include the argument.

 # License
 Uses the nlohmann-json header for JSON.